The Adventures of Pluto Nash: Production

-Underwood was dissatisfied with the results of the film as he was shooting it.
+Ron Underwood was dissatisfied with the results of the film as he was shooting it.
 "I knew we didn't have the kind of wit and the fun that I would want...I felt that it was not really working fully...But it wasn't very obvious how to correct it."
-He praised the talents of the cast and crew and said that he enjoyed working with Murphy, but said that Murphy "wasn't feeling that funny, I don't think."
+He praised the talents of the cast and crew and said that he enjoyed working with Eddie Murphy, but said that Murphy "wasn't feeling that funny, I don't think."
 The result was that Underwood was on the production for four years.
-A review of a version of the film (with no special effects) that was published on Ain't It Cool News in January 2001 did not help matters, as Castle Rock became spooked and commissioned two weeks of reshoots in Los Angeles that pushed the film's budget to $100 million and miss a release date intended to be in April 2001.
+A review of a version of the film (with no special effects) that was published on Ain't It Cool News in January 2001 did not help matters, as Castle Rock Entertainment became spooked and commissioned two weeks of reshoots in Los Angeles that pushed the film's budget to $100 million and caused it to miss a release date intended to be in April 2001.

 Reception

 Critical response

 The Adventures of Pluto Nash was critically panned.
-Rotten Tomatoes ranked the film 79th in the 100 worst 2000s decade movies list, with a rating of 5% based on 91 reviews.
+Rotten Tomatoes ranked the film 79th in the 100 worst 2000s decade movies list, with a rating of 6% based on 89 reviews.
 The critical consensus states, "The Adventures of Pluto Nash is neither adventurous nor funny, and Eddie Murphy is on autopilot in this notorious box office bomb."
 On Metacritic, it holds a 12 out of 100 based on 12 reviews, meaning “overwhelming dislike”.
 Joe Leydon was one of the few critics to give it a positive review calling it "a prodigious popcorn flick that may be the most undeserving victim of critical overkill since Town and Country".
-Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Pluto Nash was nominated for five Golden Raspberry Awards in 2003 including Worst Picture, Worst Actor (Eddie Murphy), Worst Director, Worst Screenplay, and Worst Screen Couple (Murphy and himself cloned), but failed to win any.
 It was later nominated for Worst Comedy of Our First 25 Years at the 25th Golden Raspberry Awards in 2005, but lost to Gigli.

 Eddie Murphy poked fun at himself in an interview with Barbara Walters, saying, "I know the two or three people that liked this movie."

 About the movie's reception, Joe Pantoliano said: "You usually can’t tell when a movie is going to be shit, but on that one you could.
 And I think Ron Underwood, the director, got victimized by that, because that guy is good.
 But because of the material and the style in which some players came to work, we were off the mark, you know?
 A lot of hanky-panky going on there.
 So, I wasn’t surprised.
 I was surprised it turned out to be better than I thought it was going to be."

 Director Ron Underwood expressed regret that the movie didn't have a "core piece of storytelling like the mid-life crisis" and said he thinks "the film was not very good."